gardener/gardener/docs/proposals/24-shoot-oidc-issuer.md

 ## Motivation

 By default Gardener creates clusters which expose such documents directly through the `kube-apiserver`.
 This has several drawbacks:
-- The `kube-apiserver` is protected and unless `--annonymous-auth` is enabled then the endpoint requires authn.
+- The `kube-apiserver` is protected and unless `--anonymous-auth` is enabled then the endpoint requires authn.
 - The certificate used to serve the documents is not signed by a trusted CA.

 Gardener provides means for users to tweak configuration and overcome these drawbacks by using the following [shoot configurations](https://github.com/gardener/gardener/blob/580324da9af4ec47955d9e216569d09053c5d008/example/90-shoot.yaml#L201-L204) which directly interact with the [--service-account-issuer](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) flag of the `kube-apiserver`.
 Once the issuer of a shoot is changed the user can take over that domain and expose the OIDC metadata documents to the public.
 This poses another challenge since it requires additional involvement.
 Some users use istio/nginx igress to do so, others make use of projects like [service-account-issuer-discovery](https://github.com/gardener/service-account-issuer-discovery), or combination of both.